-- A motion to rescind or amend something previously adopted is debatable and amendable. - In contrast to a motion to reconsider, there is no time limit on making a motion to rescind or a motion to amend something previously adopted (provided that no action has been taken by anyone in the interim that cannot be undone), and these motions can be moved by any member of the Council, regardless of how that member voted on the original question. - The effect of passage of this motion is not to place the matter back before the assembly as it was just prior to a vote being taken. - o Instead, it either entirely nullifies the previous action or modifies it, depending upon which motion is used. - For that reason, adoption of a motion to rescind or amend something previously adopted should be carefully considered if third parties may have relied to their detriment on the previous action. - In order to modify an adopted resolution or ordinance, Council must adopt a new resolution or ordinance making the desired modification, in compliance with all formalities applicable to adoption of a resolution or ordinance (as applicable).
+- In contrast to a motion to reconsider, there is no time limit on making a motion to rescind or a motion to amend something previously adopted (provided that no action has been taken by anyone in the interim that cannot be undone), and these motions can be moved by any member of the Council, regardless of how that member voted on the original question. - The effect of passage of this motion is not to place the matter back before the assembly as it was just prior to a vote being taken. - Instead, it either entirely nullifies the previous action or modifies it, depending upon which motion is used. - For that reason, adoption of a motion to rescind or amend something previously adopted should be carefully considered if third parties may have relied to their detriment on the previous action. - In order to modify an adopted resolution or ordinance, Council must adopt a new resolution or ordinance making the desired modification, in compliance with all formalities applicable to adoption of a resolution or ordinance (as applicable).